How SSDs Help with Productivity for Businesses

 Enable all employees to quickly access data

-The files that everyone needs to access live on servers.
+Everyone needs access to files that live on servers.
 However, when too many employees are trying to simultaneously access data, it can stretch hard drives beyond their limits.
 When hard drives are replaced with solid state drives, everyone in the organization can quickly access what they need to get things done.

 Increase the number of virtual machines